funvill/funvill.github.io/_posts/2018-03-26-kangaroo-words.md

 ---
-title: Kangaroo words
+title: "Kangaroo words"
 date: 2018-03-26 00:01:00
+categories:
-categories: Uncategorized
+- Uncategorized
+slug: kangaroo-words

 ---

 Recently I saw two great art projects by [@whisbe](https://www.instagram.com/whisbe/).
 Where a sign that has a phrase written on it.
 The phrase's meaning changes when certain letters or words are added or removed.